AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/courses.md

 Using Adobe Learning Manager's bulk enrollment feature, administrators can efficiently enroll large groups of learners into courses, certifications, or learning programs by uploading a CSV file.
 This process saves time, ensures consistency, and supports organizational scalability.
 Additionally, administrators and instructors can update learner information, attendance, and completions in bulk through CSV uploads, minimizing manual work and ensuring data accuracy.

 You can use the same CSV file format for enrollment, attendance, and completion.
 Just enter learner email IDs under the "Email" column and save the file with a name based on the action, for example, bulk_enrollment.csv, bulk_attendance.csv, or bulk_completion.csv.
 Only CSV format is supported.
 UTF-8 format is not supported.
-Download the sample csv [here](assets/Sample-Bulk-Action-CSV.csv).
+Download the [sample csv](assets/Sample-Bulk-Action-CSV.csv).

 ### Enroll learners in bulk using a csv